-About the programme
+About the workshop

-- To review progress to date in making the criminal justice sector work together more effectively
+• Review progress to date in making the criminal justice sector work together more effectively

 How participants will benefit

 The workshop will:

 • Familiarise you with the responsibilities of the various agencies in the criminal justice system of England and Wales and how these are held accountable for their work

 • Consider special arrangements made for the most vulnerable and the most dangerous in society